When we moved to Atlanta in January of 2009, it was to make a beat up 2 bedroom apartment a home in Atlanta's Buford Highway Corridor.

 I have had conversations with friends and family that have been clearly God ordained.

-We still have tons of donated supplies!
-And still have lots beautiful things to sell.
-So we will keep rolling out some community based, home gathers as we move forward.
+So we will keep rolling out some community based events, and home gatherings for jewlery as we move forward.

 We are a non-profit that provides tutoring mentoring and leadership development for the children of immigrant.
 All of our resources will go towards that.

 Fundraising will now be a joint effort!
-And those fundraisers will be dreamed up by the kids in our program, our staff (which includes me) and our board!
+And those fundraisers will be dreamed up by our community.

 And as our youth love to sing....
 "He is a good good father!".